wombleton/gitlaw-nz/acts/C/Commerce Act 1986.md

     *   (d) no other person is entitled to be present.

-    (2) The Commission may require any employee of the Commission to attend a conference called under [section 62][287] where in the opinion of the Commission that officer may assist the Commission in the determination of the application.
+    (2) The Commission may require any employee of the Commission to attend a conference called under [section 62][287] where in the opinion of the Commission that employee may assist the Commission in the determination of the application.

     (3) At every conference called under [section 62][287] the Commission shall provide for as little formality and technicality as the requirements of this Act and a proper consideration of the application permits.